*Updated February 4, 2020

 Second, F-1 students are allowed to take on-campus jobs only if their employment does not take the jobs away from a U.S. citizen or lawful permanent resident (LPR).

 F-1 students are allowed to start their on-campus jobs as early as 30 days before the start of a program of study.
-The maximum numbers of hours you can work per week is 20 hours, but you may work full-time when school is not in session, i.e., during school breaks and annual vacation.
+The maximum number of hours you can work per week is 20 hours, but you may work full-time when school is NOT in session, i.e., during school breaks and annual vacation.

 You will need to obtain certification letters from your DSO and the employer, so you can apply for a Social Security Number* that’s needed for you to work.

-*Note: Every student with F-1 visa who is authorized to work in the U.S. needs a Social Security Number.
+*Note: Every student with F-1 visa who is authorized to work in the United States needs a Social Security Number.